 At our Hotel Dieu Hospital site:

-- Patients going to the Urgent Care Centre (UCC) will be able to use the regular UCC entrance at Brock near Bagot St and will be screened upon entry.
+- Patients going to the Urgent Care Centre (UCC) will be able to use the regular UCC entrance at Brock Street near Bagot Street and will be screened upon entry

 At our KGH site:

-- All patients for the Cancer Centre and Renal outpatient program should go to the Burr entrance off King St for screening and entry
+- All patients for the Cancer Centre and Renal outpatient program should go to the Burr entrance off King Street for screening and entry

-- All emergency patients should go to the main emergency department entrance off King St. and they will be screened upon entry.
+- All emergency patients should go to the main emergency department entrance off King Street and they will be screened upon entry

-- All other patients and families should go to the main Davies entrance off Stuart St. for screening and entry.
+- All other patients and families should go to the main Davies entrance off Stuart Street for screening and entry

 Why do I have to use hand sanitizer when I enter the hospital?